Skip to content

 Placement Site: Various internship placements with trial court judges.

-Students undertake clinical fieldwork study of judicial performance through clerkship-like clinical placements with individual justices of the District Court, Boston Municipal Court, Juvenile Court, Housing Court, Land Court and Superior Court Departments of the Massachusetts Trial Court, as well as with federal judges in the U.S. District Court and Immigration Court.
-Clinical students are expected to be available to do research and writing projects for their assigned judge, and are expected to observe and assist their judge for at least 2 clinical credits, or eight hours per week.
+Students undertake clinical fieldwork study of judicial performance through clerkship-like clinical placements with federal judges and magistrate judges in the U.S. District Court and judges of the Superior Court, Boston Municipal Court, and District Court of the Departments of the Massachusetts Trial Court.
+Students are expected to be available to do research and writing projects for their assigned judge, and are expected to observe and assist their judge for at least 2 clinical credits, or eight hours per week.
 Three short reflection papers and one final paper required.

-Students must have at least one full day or two mornings available for their judicial placement.
+Students must have at least one full day available for their judicial placement.
 Students may earn up to five credits for additional fieldwork hours with their judge.